-Schoen-Yau \cite{SY1982} obtained a classification for the stable minimal hypersurface in complete three-dimensional manifolds with nonnegative scalar curvature.
-Chodosh-Li-Stryker\cite{CLS2024} showed that the stable minimal hypersurface $\Sigma$ is totally geodesic and $\operatorname{Ric}(\nu,\nu)=0$ in four-dimensional manifolds with scalar curvature bounded from below by a positive constant, nonnegative sectional curvature and weakly bounded geometry.
+Fischer-Colbrie-Schoen \cite{FR1980}(see also Schoen-Yau \cite{SY1982}) obtained a classification for the stable minimal hypersurface in complete three-dimensional manifolds with nonnegative scalar curvature.
+Chodosh-Li-Stryker\cite{CLS2024} showed that the stable minimal hypersurface $\Sigma$ is totally geodesic and $\operatorname{Ric}(\nu,\nu)=0$ in four-dimensional manifolds with scalar curvature bounded from below by a positive constant, nonnegative sectional curvature, and weakly bounded geometry.
 Hong-Yan \cite{HY2024} also found that the stable minimal hypersurface $\Sigma$ is totally geodesic and $\operatorname{Ric}(\nu,\nu)=0$ in five-dimensional Riemannian manifolds under some curvature conditions.

-We aim to study the compact minimal hypersurface in gradient Ricci solitons with scalar curvature bounded from below.
-First, we revisit the definition of the gradient Ricci soliton. \begin{definition} A gradient Ricci soliton, denoted by $(M,g,f)$, is a smooth $n$-dimensional complete Riemannian manifold $(M,g)$ equipped with a smooth function $f:M\to\mathbb{R}$, satisfying
+We aim to study compact minimal hypersurfaces in gradient Ricci solitons with scalar curvature bounded from below.
+First, we recall the definition of gradient Ricci solitons. \begin{definition} A gradient Ricci soliton, denoted by $(M,g,f)$, is a smooth $n$-dimensional complete Riemannian manifold $(M,g)$ equipped with a smooth function $f:M\to\mathbb{R}$, satisfying

 for some $\lambda\in\mathbb{R}$, where $\operatorname{Ric}$ is the Ricci tensor and $\operatorname{Hess} f$ is the Hessian of $f$.